gardhr/finabel/README.md

 (2) Passwords length should probably be a minimum of 10 or 12 characters.

-(3) Number of output digits used should probably be at minimum 32 hexadecimal digits.
+(3) Always include a salt parameter.
+This could be something as simple as the user's username.

-(4) Always include a salt parameter.
-This could be the user's username.
+(4) Number of output digits used should probably be at minimum 32 hexadecimal digits.

 ## Implementation